 Dogs and Other Pets

 Unfortunately, no dogs or pets are allowed on site (including in the car park) except for Assistance Dogs.
 Assistance dogs are welcome and water can be provided upon request.
+Please note that Assistance Dogs must be clearly identifiable with an assistance dog coat or lead.

 If you have an allergy or dietary requirement and would like to use our catering outlets here at Noah's Ark Zoo Farm then we have a full menu and allergen menu on our website to help you plan your day.
 If you need any assistance with specific dietary requirements please email our friendly team on firstname.lastname@example.org